-- (a) Pursuant to Part V(C)(1)(b) of the Plan of Allocation and Delegation of Functions by NASD to Subsidiaries ("Delegation Plan"), the Board shall appoint a National Arbitration and Mediation Committee ("NAMC"). - (1) The NAMC shall consist of no fewer than ten and no more than 25 members.
-At least 50 percent of the NAMC shall be Non-Industry members. - (2) The Chairperson of the Board shall name the chairperson of the NAMC. - (b) Pursuant to the Delegation Plan, the NAMC shall have the authority to recommend rules, regulations, procedures and amendments relating to arbitration, mediation, and other dispute resolution matters to the Board.
-All matters recommended by the NAMC to the Board must have been approved by a majority of the NAMC members present and voting.
-The NAMC has such other power and authority as is necessary to carry out the purposes of this Code. - (c) The NAMC may meet as frequently as necessary, but must meet at least once a year.
+(a) Pursuant to Part V(C)(1)(b) of the Plan of Allocation and Delegation of Functions by NASD to Subsidiaries ("Delegation Plan"), the Board shall appoint a National Arbitration and Mediation Committee ("NAMC").

+(1) The NAMC shall consist of no fewer than ten and no more than 25 members.
+At least 50 percent of the NAMC shall be Non-Industry members.

+(2) The Chairperson of the Board shall name the chairperson of the NAMC.

+(b) Pursuant to the Delegation Plan, the NAMC shall have the authority to recommend rules, regulations, procedures and amendments relating to arbitration, mediation, and other dispute resolution matters to the Board.
+All matters recommended by the NAMC to the Board must have been approved by a quorum, which shall consist of a majority of the NAMC, including at least 50 percent of the Non-Industry committee members.
+If at least 50 percent of the Non-Industry committee members are either (i) present at or (ii) have filed a waiver of attendance for a meeting after receiving an agenda prior to such meeting, the requirement that at least 50 percent of the Non-Industry committee members be present to constitute the quorum shall be waived.
+The NAMC has such other power and authority as is necessary to carry out the purposes of this Code.

+(c) The NAMC may meet as frequently as necessary, but must meet at least once a year.